parkernalch/savage-initiative-tracker/README.md

 - Use any tactician card by clicking on it in the bottom bar

 ## EDGES ##
-Tactician
+### Tactician
 - Prompts for Knowledge(battle) roll from a single Tactician
-		+ ToDo: implement handler for multiple Tacticians
 - Deals Tactician cards into persistent Tactician hand location
-	- User may discard/use tactician cards by clicking on them
+- User may discard/use tactician cards by clicking on them **To Do**
++ implement handler for multiple Tacticians
-		+ ToDo: implement drag/drop or card assignment when using cards List should re-sort after assignment
++ implement drag/drop or card assignment when using cards List should re-sort after assignment

-Level Headed
+### Level Headed
 - Deals two cards from the deck to the character's hand
 - Calculates and displays best card from hand
 - User may display all cards by clicking on the displayed initiative card

-Improved Level Headed
+### Improved Level Headed
-		+ ToDo: restrict choice of edge to only those with Level Headed
 - Deals three cards from the deck to the character's hand
 - Calculates and displays the best card from hand
-	- User may display all cards by clicking on the displayed initiative card
+- User may display all cards by clicking on the displayed initiative card **To Do**
+- Restrict choice to only characters with Level Headed

-Quick
+### Quick
 - Deals one card at a time to character, re-drawing lower than a Five

 ## POWERS ##
-Quickness (raise)
+### Quickness (raise)
 * No effect on initiative if quickness was not cast with a raise, so only trigger this if the casting was 4+ more than the TN
 - Deals cards to the character per the pertinent edges.
 - Re-draws cards that are lower in value than an Eight (loop)

-Slow
+### Slow
 - Deals cards to the character per the pertinent edges.
 - Re-draws cards that are higher in value than a Ten, excluding Jokers (loop)

-## Unincorporated Long-Term Goals ##
+# Unincorporated Long-Term Goals

 + Create host/client functionality to allow members of an adventuring party to remotely connect to GM's host and receive cards.